-The indicative design working life of a structure is classed in accordance with EN 1990 ^[15] clause 2.3.
+The indicative design working life of a structure is classed in accordance with EN 1990[17] clause 2.3.
 The design life ranges from category 1 at 10 years, to category 5 at 100 years.
 Common building structures are classed as category 4 at 50 years.
-In accordance with EN 1994-1-1 ^[16], clause 4.2, the exposed surface of the steel decking shall be adequately protected to resist the particular atmospheric conditions.
-A zinc coating mass of 275g/m2 (including both sides) is sufficient for the internal floors in a non-aggressive environment.
-Under 'normal' conditions, steel deck would not need to be replaced over the life of the building and structure.
+In accordance with EN 1994-1-1[18], clause 4.2, the exposed surface of the steel decking shall be adequately protected to resist the particular atmospheric conditions.
+A zinc coating mass of 275g/m (including both sides) is sufficient for the internal floors in a non-aggressive environment.
+In addition, the 170 micron plastisol coating to the exposed underside of the deck makes the product suitable for both internal and external environments, with specific project guarantees available for both inland and coastal applications.
+Under 'normal' conditions, this steel deck would not need to be replaced over the life of the building and structure.